The greenhouse effect

 Reducing the threat of global warming

 Most greenhouse gases stay in the atmosphere for many tens of years and continue to affect the climate long after being released.
-If emissions of greenhouse gases stopped today, those already in the atmosphere would continue to affect the climate.
+If emissions of greenhouse gases stopped today, those already in the atmosphere would continue to change the environment.